-As the majority of the disturbed surface area (e.g. Infrastructure Areas) will be required for the life of the Mine, no rehabilitation planning activities are expected to be undertaken during the Forward Program term.
+As the majority of the disturbed surface area (e.g. Infrastructure Areas) will be required for the life of the Mine, only minor rehabilitation planning activities are expected to be undertaken during the Forward Program term.
+In 2025, rehabilitation of the South Dam pipeline disturbance area will occur.